 Diversity augments cultural vitality, increases problem-solving capacity through new skills and perspectives, and strengthens global economic connections.
 But highly diverse communities often require community-building efforts to achieve a whole greater than the sum of the parts.

-As of 2010, 53% of Bostonians were people of color compared to just 32% of the population in 1980.
-Citywide, 22% of Bostonians were African American, 17% Latino, and 9% Asian Pacific Islander.
+As of 2012, 53% of Bostonians were people of color compared to just 32% of the population in 1980.
+Citywide, 25% of Bostonians were African American, 17% Latino, and 9% Asian Pacific Islander.
 The neighborhoods of Roxbury, Dorchester and Mattapan are home to the highest concentration of African Americans in both Boston and Massachusetts while the city’s Latino population mostly resides in East Boston and parts of Jamaica Plain.
-Boston’s Asian population is largely concentrated into the small neighborhood of Chinatown as well as the Fields Corner neighborhood of Dorchester.
+Boston’s Asian population is largely concentrated into the small neighborhood of Chinatown as well as the Fields Corner neighborhood of Dorchester

 The term “foreign-born” refers to people born in places outside the United States.
 These individuals do not acquire citizenship at birth and are “naturalized citizens” when they do.
 According to the Boston Redevelopment Authority, the city’s foreign-born population in Boston approximately contributes $4.6 billion in annual spending, $1 billion in state and federal taxes, and about 52,230 direct jobs for the local economy.

-As of 2010, more than 27% of Bostonians were foreign-born, up from 26% in 2000 and 20% in 1990.
-The greatest number of immigrants in Boston live in the neighborhoods of Chinatown, East Boston, and parts of Dorchester, Roxbury, and Mattapan where foreign-born residents range from about 30% to 60%.
+As of 2012, more than 26% of Bostonians were foreign-born, around the same as it was in 2000 but up from 20% in 1990.
+The greatest number of immigrants in Boston live in the neighborhoods of Chinatown, East Boston, and parts of Dorchester and Mattapan where foreign-born residents range from 40% to almost 70%.

 Middlesex County in Greater Boston has the most creative businesses with more than 5,600 employing roughly 24,000 followed by Suffolk county—which includes Boston—that has more than 2,600 creative businesses employing almost 22,000.